 The Chandra data revealed X-ray sources — a telltale sign of material being consumed by the black holes — at the bright centers of each galaxy in the merger, exactly where scientists expect supermassive black holes to reside.
-Chandra and NASA’s Nuclear Spectroscopic Telescope Array (NuSTAR) — managed by JPL as well — also found evidence for large amounts of gas and dust around one of the black holes, typical of a merging black hole system.
+Chandra and NASA’s Nuclear Spectroscopic Telescope Array (NuSTAR) — managed by JPL as well — also found evidence of large amounts of gas and dust around one of the black holes, typical of a merging black hole system.

 Meanwhile, optical light data from SDSS and LBT showed characteristic spectral signatures of material being consumed by the three supermassive black holes.

-“Optical spectra contain a wealth of information about a galaxy,” said co-author Christina Manzano-King of University of California, Riverside.
+“Optical spectra contain a wealth of information about a galaxy,” said co-author Christina Manzano-King of the University of California, Riverside.
 “They are commonly used to identify actively accreting supermassive black holes and can reflect the impact they have on the galaxies they inhabit.”

 One reason it is difficult to find a triplet of supermassive black holes is that they are likely to be shrouded in gas and dust, blocking much of their light.
-The infrared images from WISE, the infrared spectra from LBT and the X-ray images from Chandra bypass this issue, because infrared and X-ray light pierce clouds of gas much more easily than optical light.
+The infrared images from WISE, the infrared spectra from LBT, and the X-ray images from Chandra bypass this issue, because infrared and X-ray light pierce clouds of gas much more easily than optical light.